-Startups are the Best Schools
+Learning at its Best: Why Startups are the Perfect Schools

 Rakshit is a software engineer at Clumio.
 He loves writing code and spends his free time reading/writing/tweeting about everything related with startups and tech products.

 You often hear it said, “Startups are the best schools.”
 The reason why it’s said so often is because of the opportunity that comes along with a startup to build products from scratch.
 But for engineers, this should additionally come with several other checks that will help in deciding whether you just want to “learn to build” or “learn to build it right”.

 For example, Is your startup following the best coding practices?
 Is coverage and rigorous testing a concern for everyone in the team before the product is launched?
 Is everyone ensuring that a high test coverage is maintained?
 And finally, Is the startup actually INVESTING in your growth?

 So, it’s easy to find a startup that builds fast but it’s supremely tough to find a startup that builds fast and builds it RIGHT in the BEST possible way.

 About eight months back, I decided to join Clumio leaving behind an opportunity to join one of the largest investment banks in the world.
 The decision was primarily driven by factors including the quality of the founding team in the India R&D center, the trust of leading investors on the product and lastly, the opportunity to learn how SaaS products are built from scratch.
 Six months in and right in time when we will be launching the product that I have actively contributed to, I can say it without an ounce of doubt that the decision wouldn’t have been better.